FlowFuse/website/src/handbook/development/releases/process.md

 ### Unmanaged Releases

 The Unmanaged Repositories have a simpler release process.
-They are released as needed in coordination with the CTO/Senior Enginneer.
+They are released as needed in coordination with the CTO/Senior Engineer.

 All release activity should be highlighted in #dev so the team is aware.

 1. Check that all changes have been merged to main
 1. Update the `package.json` version number
-1. Run the `generate-changelog` script from `flowforge/admin` repository.
+1. Run the `generate-changelog` script from `flowfuse/admin` repository.
 This generates a list of the PRs merged since the last tagged release.
 Note: this script require the `gh` cli to be installed and logged in.
    Update `CHANGELOG.md` with the output of the script.